Yselim1/BackgroundJobs/README.md

 This project is a Node.js and TypeScript based background job framework.

-It allows you to define jobs in `jobs.json`, execute them through an API, handle step dependencies, retry failed steps, and store execution logs in `logs.json`.
+It allows you to validate and manage job definitions through an API, execute jobs asynchronously, inspect dependency-based execution plans, retry failed steps, and access live or completed execution logs.

 ## Requirements